revbayes/revbayes.github.io/tutorials/sse/bisse.md

     timetree.clamp( T )

-And then we use the `.clampCharData()` to set the observed states a the tips of the tree:
+And then we use the `.clampCharData()` to set the observed states at the tips of the tree:

     timetree.clampCharData( data )